nova0821/iotjs-wiki/Inside-IoT.js.md

 IoT.js is built on top of [JerryScript](http://samsung.github.io/jerryscript) and [libuv](http://libuv.org).
 JerryScript is a lightweight Javascript engine intended to run on small devices for IoT and libuv is a library for supporting asynchronous I/O.

-A big picture of IoT.js is looks like following figure.
+A big picture of IoT.js looks like following figure.

 ![Layout of IoT.js](https://github.com/Samsung/iotjs/blob/wikiattach/doc/InsideIoTjs/IoTjs_big_layout.jpg)